Sourcegraph is a web-based, self-hosted code search and navigation tool for developers, used by Uber, Lyft, Yelp, and more.

 - Query syntax reference

 - GraphQL API

-- Self-hosted Sourcegraph: Deploy and manage your own Sourcegraph instance.
+- Self-hosted: Deploy and manage your own Sourcegraph instance.

-- Sourcegraph.com: For public code only.
+- Sourcegraph Cloud: For public code only.
 No signup or installation required.

 For self-hosted Sourcegraph instances, you run a Docker image or Kubernetes cluster on-premises or on your preferred cloud provider.
-There are 3 tiers: Core (free), Enterprise Starter, and Enterprise.
-Enterprise features require a Sourcegraph subscription.
+There are 3 tiers: Core, Team, and Enterprise.
+Team and Enterprise features require a Sourcegraph subscription.